 Based on the service or app’s design, what are the most common paths for users to reach their goals?
-If the product has already been launched, teams can use actual user data to answer this question.
-If the product is pre-launch, the team can use the design team’s wireframes of the suspected or intended flow.
+If the product has already been launched, you can use actual user data to answer this question.
+If the product is pre-launch, use wireframes of the suspected or intended flow.

 - An e-commerce website tracks a user from their first page visit to adding an item to their shopping cart to checkout because that flow leads to purchases.

 3. Create a tracking plan

-Based on the user flow, teams can decide which events they’ll need to track within the product.
-It can seem appealing to track everything but this is a mistake—too much data can clutter the analytics and make useful information more difficult to find.
-Track events and users based on whether the data is actually useful.
+Based on the user flow, decide which events you need to track.
+Tracking everything is a mistake—too much data clutters the analytics and makes useful information harder to find.

-Some events contain, within them, multiple properties.
-The event for playing a song within a music app, for instance, could contain properties for the song title, genre, and artist.
+Some events contain multiple properties.
+For example, the event for playing a song within a music app could contain properties for the song title, genre, and artist.

 To keep events and properties organized, companies typically create a tracking plan in a spreadsheet.
 This directory of all events serves as a map for implementing the analytics tool (see Step 5, below).
 A tracking plan should be revised and updated as the product, team, and goals change.

 Involve all teams—analytics, product, marketing, and engineering—in drafting the tracking plan.
-Members of each will need to understand how the users and events are named and organized if they’re going to run reports and understand the results.
+They’ll all need to understand how the users and events are named and organized if they’re going to run reports and understand the results.

 5. Implement analytics and begin event tracking

-Once the tracking plan is complete, companies can deploy behavioral data analytics software and use its SDK or API to integrate it with their products.
-That’s when they assign a unique identifier for users and set up user and event properties as outlined in the tracking plan.
+Once the tracking plan is complete, you can deploy behavioral data analytics software and use its SDK or API to integrate it with your products.
+Assign a unique identifier for users and set up user and event properties as outlined in the tracking plan.

-It’s not uncommon for teams to discover additional events they want to track during implementation.
-This isn’t an issue as long as they update both the tracking plan and the analytics service.
+Sometimes you’ll discover additional events you want to track during implementation.
+This isn’t an issue as long as you update both the tracking plan and the analytics service.